aliatayee/Portfolio-mobile-version-skeleton-/README.md

-# setup and mobile version skeleton
+# Setup and Mobile Version Skeleton
-> Portfolio: setup and mobile version skeleton
+> Portfolio: Setup and mobile version skeleton

 ## Built With
 HTML5